MdSamsuzzohaShayon/mern-spikeball-tournament/REAADME.md

  - SHOULD MAKE A CURRENT ROUND AND SAVE IT TO THE DATABASE

+### Change requirements
+ - 5 round with 3 game for each round in total 15 games
+ - Add some filed for participant - payment amount, paid method (cash, check ), venmo slash (*confused*), (city, firstname, lastname) required

  ##### Problem
   - Component did update - login automitically and get a user